ipfs-inactive/blog/content/post/082-our-focus-for-2020.md

 We considered a number of other potential goals - especially all the great [2020 Theme Proposals](https://github.com/ipfs/roadmap/issues/) - before selecting this priority.
 However, we decided it was more important to focus core working group dev time on the main blockers and pain points to enable the entire ecosystem to grow and succeed.
 Many of these proposals are actually very well suited for community ownership via [DevGrants](https://github.com/ipfs/devgrants) and collaborations - and some of them, like ["IPFS in Rust"](https://github.com/ipfs/roadmap/issues/54) and ["Examples and Tutorials"](https://github.com/ipfs/roadmap/issues/50), already have grants or bounties associated with them!

-## Increasing contributor velocity while supporting adoption
+## Increasing Contributor Velocity While Supporting Adoption

 Part of allowing our core go-ipfs developers to focus deeply on content routing is to systematize and improve our maintainership for the many IPFS users and contributors merging changes into the core repos.
 As we’ve grown as a project, we’ve not done the necessary work of intentionally distributing and decentralizing this stewardship, in order to make community contribution scalable too.
 We want to create more pathways for folks throughout the community to step up to help with this, and build better avenues for experimentation with fast feedback loops.